hfzzddn/smart-supply-chain/README.md

 Data was extracted from the raw dataset sourced from [Kaggle - DataCo Smart Supply Chain](https://www.kaggle.com/datasets/alinoranianesfahani/dataco-smart-supply-chain-for-big-data-analysis).

 **2. Transform**
-Data was transformed using SQL Server Management Studio and Power Query to clean and normalize it into a structured format.
+Using SQL Server Management STudio, the data is clean and normalize it into a structured format.
 This process involved:

 - Removing duplicates.
 - Splitting data into relevant tables.